 Here are some common culprits of high bounce rates on pages:

-Your website or page has no call-to-action; users simply don’t know what to do on the site.
+- Your website or the page has no call-to-action; users simply don’t know what to do on the site.

 Exit rate statistics involve users who have viewed more than one page in a session on your site.